Deltares/D-EcoImpact/docs/manual/input.md

       output_variable: <one_output_variable_name>
 ```

 The step function rule performs stepwise classification on the provided values of 3D and 2D variables time dependent arrays.
-This could be used for translating variables into classes (e.g. salinity classes based on salinity) or indicate suitable/unsuitable ranges (e.g. checking whether the waterlevel falls between the maximum and minimum water level policy criteria).
+This could be used for translating variables into classes (e.g., salinity classes based on salinity) or indicate suitable/unsuitable ranges (e.g., checking whether the water level falls between the maximum and minimum water level policy criteria).
 The rule operates both on 3D variables and 2D variables, independent of the time axes, and returns a binominal or classes in a 3D or 2D result, either with time axis, depending on input.

 The rule needs to be applied to an existing 2D/3D variable with or without time axis.
 A new 2D/3D variable with or without time axis is created when the rule is executed.